 On page 112, line 10 change:

-The Message Control field value shall be one of the values: 0x00, 0x10, 0x20, 0x21, or 0x30.
-This value
+The Message Control field value shall be one of the values: 0, 1, 2, or 3.
+For Message Control field value 2 Message Version field values 0 and 1 are allowed.
+These values

 determines the formatting of the Message Content field.